Guide for Neuro Link2026-04-04

 Using Skip Strategically

-Skip costs 5 seconds and breaks your combo streak.
-Use it only if you've been stuck for more than 8 seconds on the same puzzle.
-In that case, the 5-second penalty is less than what you'd keep losing.
+Skip costs 5 score points and breaks your combo streak.
+Use it only if you have been stuck for several seconds.
+In that case, the penalty is smaller than losing half the run blocked.
 After the skip, focus on completing 2-3 quick puzzles to recover the multiplier.

 Ready to apply these tips?